StormEckhart/Homa_GameJam_March2022/README.md

 What would I add if I were to develop this project into a fully fledged hypercasual game :

 - I would firstly polish all existing visuals (signs and feedbacks (UI, particle systems etc...) included), and add others.
+- I would change how the ball adds a new colour : I would colour only part of the ball with the new colour collected (with vertex colouring for example)
 - I would then add a bonus mechanic that happens at the end of a level success (similar to Hair Challenge) where the player can throw the ball off the edge, into layers of platforms, the bigger the ball is, the more platforms it will break, and the further down it goes before scaling down to nothing, the more points the player would get.
 - Now that I would have a "ideal" level, I could easily create new levels (not more that 40-50)
 - I would lastly but not least add elements that would increase player rentention, such as :